Puvipavan/MindReader/README.md

 # MindReader
 This is a small, yet, fun game which uses simple mathematics.
-I had created this game in 2012 for my website, since my website is inactive, I decided to share it with you all.
+I had created this game in 2015 for my website : http://www.alienlikers.com/, since my website is inactive, I decided to share it with you all.

 ## Info
 All valid pull requests will be accepted.
 Please don't take this project seriously!